MetalRain/parallel-python/README.md

 Run with `python matrix_multiplication.py`

-I created process pool that processes one row of output matrix in one task.
-I precalculated transpose for second matrix so that each element of output was just dot product.

 Output from my machine:
 ```
 (venv) otto@otto-VirtualBox:~/repos/parallel-python$ python matrix_multiplication.py
 Measuring matrix multiplication speedup with 500x500 matrices using 4 processes.
 Running Sequential for 3 times
-Sequential run for 21664 ms on average.
+Sequential run for 21585 ms on average.
 Running Parallel for 3 times
-Parallel run for 8675 ms on average.
+Parallel run for 5600 ms on average.
-Saved 12988 ms Speedup was 2.5 Efficiency 62.43 %
+Saved 15984 ms Speedup was 3.85 Efficiency 96.35 %
 ```

-I saw smaller speedups with smaller matrix sizes, like speedup of 2 with 100x100 matrix.
-Current implementation probably crates too many tasks and keeps copying more data (row and matrix) over and over again.
+When I split work into more tasks (per row) I got much worse speedups.
+Splitting work even more finely (per cell) made parallel version slower than sequential one.